Spring Green (Mechanicsville, Virginia)

-Spring Green is a historic home located near Mechanicsville, Hanover County, Virginia.
+Spring Green is an historic home located near Mechanicsville, Hanover County, Virginia.
 It was built about 1800 and encompasses an earlier dwelling dated to about 1764.
-It is a 1 1/2-story, five bay, center hall, single pile frame dwelling in the Federal style.
+It is a 1 1/2-story, five-bay, center hall, single pile frame dwelling in the Federal style.
 The oldest section includes the hall, east parlor with the old kitchen.
 The house sits on a brick foundation, has a gable roof with dormers, and exterior end chimneys.
 Also on the property is a contributing smokehouse.

 It was listed on the National Register of Historic Places in 2002.